Roman Begala: Tatran Prešov

 As Begala's contract with Petržalka would expire in 2025, Czech media discussed transfer interest from Dynamo Ceske Budejovice as well as Tatran Prešov.
 Begala started training with Tatran Prešov, winners of the 2024–25 Second Liga and thus newly promoted to the first tier.
 The transfer was announced as official on 20 June 2025.

+FC Spartak Trnava

+On 2 June 2026, it was announced that Begala would be transferring to fellow league outfit FC Spartak Trnava, signing a 3 year contract.